BBN-Holding/StatuspageUpdater/README.md

 # StatuspageUpdater DEPRECATED

-The Statuspage Updater is now a part of the (BBN Bot)[https://github.com/BigBotNetwork/BBN-Bot]
+The Statuspage Updater is now a part of the [BBN Bot](https://github.com/BigBotNetwork/BBN-Bot).